Canner/vulcan-demo/doc/template/README.md

     LIMIT 1
     ```

-    {% set %} tag saved the result from the right side like most programming languages: `var someVar = someVal`, in this example, we saved the query result into `userCount` variable.
+    `{% set %}` tag saved the result from the right side like most programming languages: `var someVar = someVal`, in this example, we saved the query result into `userCount` variable.

-    ?> Please save only the data you need in template logic, these data will be stored in Vulcan server memory and only exist while the template is executing.
+  ?> Please save only the data you need in template logic, these data will be stored in VulcanSQL server memory and only exist while the template is executing. <br/>
-    <br>Please check Set tag (TBD, link to doc) for more information.
+      Please check [Set tag](./api-building/sql-template#set-variable) for more information.

-    Let’s finish the last part: throw `CUSTOMER_IS_AMBIGUOUS` error:
+    Let's finish the last part: throw `CUSTOMER_IS_AMBIGUOUS` error:

     ```sql
     {% req user %}